Aliases for TGIF1 Gene

 GeneCards Summary for TGIF1 Gene

 TGIF1 (TGFB Induced Factor Homeobox 1) is a Protein Coding gene.
-Diseases associated with TGIF1 include Holoprosencephaly-4 and Single Median Maxillary Central Incisor.
-Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and Signaling by GPCR.
+Diseases associated with TGIF1 include Holoprosencephaly-4 and Semilobar Holoprosencephaly.
+Among its related pathways are Regulation of nuclear SMAD2/3 signaling and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is TGIF2.

 UniProtKB/Swiss-Prot for TGIF1 Gene

 Binds to a retinoid X receptor (RXR) responsive element from the cellular retinol-binding protein II promoter (CRBPII-RXRE).
 Inhibits the 9-cis-retinoic acid-dependent RXR alpha transcription activation of the retinoic acid responsive element.
 Active transcriptional corepressor of SMAD2.
 Links the nodal signaling pathway to the bifurcation of the forebrain and the establishment of ventral midline structures.
 May participate in the transmission of nuclear signals during development and in the adult, as illustrated by the down-modulation of the RXR alpha activities.